fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-ffimageloading.md

 1. Add a reference to [this NuGet package](https://www.nuget.org/packages/Fabulous.XamarinForms.FFImageLoading) across your whole solution.
 This will add appropriate references to your platform-specific Android, iOS, UWP, WPF etc projects too.

 2. Add this line to your platform specific projects (AppDelegate.fs, MainActivity.fs, MainPage.xaml.cs, etc) before you use FFImageLoading:
-- If you¡¦re using Android:
+- If youâ€™re using Android:
 ```fs
 FFImageLoading.Forms.Platform.CachedImageRenderer.Init(enableFastRenderer: [true]/[false])
 ```
-- If you¡¦re using non-Android platforms:
+- If youâ€™re using non-Android platforms:
 ```fs
 FFImageLoading.Forms.Platform.CachedImageRenderer.Init()
 ```